Country/region and language selection

 Titankomponenten

-Titanium components: For the same bike, Dangerholm and the TRUMPF specialists printed exposed and error-prone rear derailleur components on a TruPrint 1000 with titanium for Faction Bike Studio.
+Titanium components: For the same bike, Dangerholm and the TRUMPF specialists printed rear derailleur components on a TruPrint 1000 with titanium for Faction Bike Studio.

 Dangerholm, Scott and TRUMPF completed the sophisticated handlebar design just in time for Eurobike 24.
 Back in Sweden, Dangerholm is delighted: "3D printing is like science fiction.
 You are literally holding a little piece of the future in your hands."